San Mateo County’s African American History

 People left the South because of the oppressive nature of the society there.
 Strict segregation laws based on race affected every part of their lives.
 Many worked the land of others as sharecroppers, with little hope of improvement of their family’s circumstances.
 The chance to live in a less hostile environment, plus enhanced economic opportunity, drew African Americans to other states.

 Shipbuilding at South San Francisco and an assortment of other industries brought many new people to the Peninsula during and after World War II.
 This included the first sizable numbers of African Americans.

 After World War II, the many racial covenants on real estate forced African American newcomers into segregated neighborhoods.
-At first, a few urban renewal projects accounted for some blacks coming down the peninsula to live at East Palo.
-Into the 1950s, white home owners began moving out as more African Americans moved in.
+At first, a few urban renewal projects accounted for some coming down the peninsula to live in East Palo.
+In the 1950s, white home owners began moving out as more African Americans moved in.
 After the Bayshore Freeway was constructed through the area, it became increasingly difficult to find local employment.
-By the early 1960s, East Palo Alto was a troubled place, with a 40 percent unemployment rate and a feeling of despair among the people similar to Watts and other West Coast urban black enclaves.
+By the early 1960s, East Palo Alto was a troubled place, with a 40 percent unemployment rate and a feeling of despair among the people similar to Watts and other West Coast urban Black enclaves.
 Frequent trouble occurred at the community’s Ravenswood High School.
 East Palo Alto incorporated in 1983 as the community wrestled to get control of its many problems.

 Resistance at the College of San Mateo

 Resistance to racial intolerance took place in San Mateo County during the 1960s, perhaps most notably at its new College of San Mateo campus.
 The College actually had a prodigious record when it came to racial issues.
 Beginning in 1959, Professor Rudolph Lapp offered classes in Black History.
 The College of San Mateo was the first institution of higher learning outside of the South to have such a course.